gnzlbg/is_sorted/readme.md

-# `is_sorted`: is an iterator sorted
+# `is_sorted`: is an `Iterator` sorted

-This crate extends the `Iterator` trait with the `is_sorted`, `is_sorted_by`, and `is_sorted_by_key` methods that check whether the iterator elements are sorted according to some order.
+This crate extends the `Iterator` trait with the `is_sorted`, `is_sorted_by`, and `is_sorted_by_key` methods that check whether the iterator elements are sorted according to some order in `O(N)` time and `O(1)` space.

+The algorithm to do this is obviously pretty trivial, but this allows this crate to showcases a couple of intermediate-level techniques that are useful when writing Rust components:

+* how to use specialization to provide more efficient implementations for certain type-comparison pairs
+* how to use `stdsimd`, `target_feature`, and `cfg_target_feature` to
+  explicitly-vectorize some of the specializations using both compile-time (for `#![no_std]` users) and run-time (for `std` users) feature detection
+* how to implement callables that can be specialized on using `fn_traits` and `unboxed_closures`
+* how to support stable users even though the crate uses a lot of nightly-only features

-It also adds the following callables that enable specialization based on the comparison operation being used:
+The crate also adds the following callables that enable specialization based on the comparison operation being used:

 * `is_sorted::Less`: equivalent to `a.cmp(b)`
 * `is_sorted::Greater`: equivalent to `a.cmp(b).reverse()`

-The crate requires nightly and uses the following nightly features:
+When compiled with `--features unstable` the crate makes use of the following nightly-only features:

 * `fn_traits`, `unboxed_closures`: to implement the comparison callables
 * `specialization`: to specialize the algorithms for pairs of types and callables